 Jackson produced a television special featuring his home movies which were a rating success.
 He also received the Key to the City by the Mayor of Gary, Indiana.
 He received the Key to the City of Las Vegas from the Mayor of Las Vegas later in 2003.

-In August 2003, Michael Jackson won the BMI Urban Awards for the song Butterflies.
+st 2003, Michael Jackson won the BMI Urban Awards for the song Butterflies.
 He also celebrated his birthday with his fans in Los Angeles at the Orpheum Theater.

 Michael Jackson threw a charity event for the organisation Oneness at his Neverland Valley Ranch.
 Later, Oneness presented Michael Jackson with the Power of Oneness Award that September.